The job of a dental assistant is diverse and challenging.

-According to the statistics offered by the Department of Labor for the year 2012, there were 4,181 dental assistants working in the state of Connecticut.
+According to the statistics offered by the Department of Labor for the year 2012, 4,181 dental assistants were working in the state of Connecticut.

 It is expected numbers to grow more by the year 2022, reaching 4,534, which means that there will be 353 new job openings.

 Dos and Don’ts of a Dental Assistant in Connecticut

 The Connecticut Department of Health doesn’t certify, register or license dental assistants.